Since site content and usernames are google searchable, you may protect your anonymity by creating a unique username.

-Acute disseminated encephalomyelitis (ADEM) is a neurological condition characterized by a brief but intense attack of inflammation in the brain and spinal cord that damages myelin – the protective covering of nerve fibers.
-It often follows viral infection, or less often, vaccination for measles, mumps, or rubella.
-Acute disseminated encephalomyelitis also usually occurs following a viral infection but may appear following vaccination, bacterial or parasitic infection, or even appear spontaneously.
-As it involves autoimmune demyelination, it is similar to multiple sclerosis
+Acute disseminated encephalomyelitis (ADEM) is a neurological condition characterized by a brief but intense attack of inflammation in the brain and spinal cord that damages myelin, the protective covering of nerve fibers.
+Acute disseminated encephalomyelitis usually occurs following a viral infection but may appear following vaccination, bacterial or parasitic infection, or even appear spontaneously.
+As it involves autoimmune demyelination, it is similar to multiple sclerosis.

 Be inspired by the amazing stories of patients with rare diseases.
 Get the e-book "We're in This Together: Stories & Tips from Patients with Rare Diseases" HERE.